Art in the archives

 The painting was loaned for The Family in British Art, a touring exhibition that visited Norwich Castle Museum and Art Gallery, the Millennium Gallery in Sheffield, and the Laing Art Gallery in Newcastle in 2011-12.
 The tour was part of the Great British Art Debate partnered with Tate Britain.
 It is currently stored at ERO, and is brought out for special occasions for public view.
 A high quality digital image is available, and anyone wishing to view the original can request for it to be brought out of storage.

 As well as asking our users about their favourite documents from our collections, we have also been asking ourselves.
-Here, Archive Assistant Edward Harris tells us about one of his favourite documents, the Grant of Arms to Thomas Barrett Leonard 1st Baronet (D/DL/F170).
+Here, Archive Assistant Edward Harris tells us about one of his favourite documents, the Grant of Arms to Thomas Barrett Lennard 1st Baronet (D/DL/F170).

 This document recites a royal warrant of 13 March 1786 which directs the Garter and Clarenceux, kings of arms, to grant to Thomas Thomas the right to adopt his father’s surname, title and arms as per his father’s will.

-Thomas Thomas was an illegitimate son of Thomas Barrett-Leonard, 17th Baron Dacre, and Elizabeth FitzThomas.
+Thomas Thomas was an illegitimate son of Thomas Barrett-Lennard, 17th Baron Dacre, and Elizabeth FitzThomas.
 He went on to be MP for Essex South and a Deputy Lieutenant of Essex.
 He was created 1st Baronet of Belhus in 1801.
 His eldest son Thomas became an MP for Maldon, but predeceased Thomas Sr who died aged 95 as the most senior member of the baronetage in 1857.
 He was succeeded in his baronetcy by his grandson Thomas (why give up on a good name?).

 This document has always stood out for me as it was one of the first documents I noticed on when I began working at the Record Office, as its distinctively shaped box caught my eye.
 I am sorry to say that it was only recently that I actually unrolled it and discovered the wonderful illumination inside.